 –take off the 10lb plate on both sides

 15 reps or to failure; end of set, rest, then repeat

 I would not do drop sets every single day for weeks at a time.
-I would recommend one week out of the month do drop sets for every body part then go back to regular sets the following 3 weeks and then you can go back to the drop sets again.
-The purpose is you want to break down your muscles and then let them repair/rebuild this is how you gain muscle.
+I would recommend one week out of the month do drop sets for every body part.
+Then go back to regular sets the following 3 weeks.
+After that, you can go back to the drop sets again.
+The purpose is you want to break down your muscles.
+Once you’re done, you let them repair/rebuild.
+This is how you gain muscle.
 But if you break down your muscles with these intense exercises and never lay off you are not giving your muscles time to repair/rebuild.
 Hence you are losing muscle gains.